lihuicham/nus-orbital-project-2022/README.md

 **--> Watch a demo video of our authentication page: [Authentication](https://drive.google.com/file/d/1xWIzDYKHUzd6D6qKcYUCSQ4jK0D9KHmg/view?usp=sharing)**

 ### Login Page
 The login page is the first page the user is brought to upon opening the app.
 This page allows the user to switch to the Register page as well as the Forgot Password page.
+The eye icon allows toggling of password visibility.

 The user logs in using their email and password, and authentication is implemented as mentioned above.
 Upon logging in, the user will be brought to the Home page.

 **Current progress:** Complete.

 ![Login Page](./readme_assets/Login.jpeg)

 ### Register Page
 A new user registers using their email and password at the Register page.
 The repeat password field ensures that the user enters the correct password both times and an error message will appear if the passwords are different.
+This page also has eye icons for password visibility toggling.

 After registration, the user is guided to the Profile page to register their personal details which will be stored in the Firestore database.

 **Current progress:** Complete